 Melax NLP Builds Pipelines to Facilitate Information Flow

-Pre-built data extraction conduits provide seamless use, while also offering the capability to apply advanced Melax technology if needed.
+Pre-built data extraction conduits provide seamless use while also offering the capability to apply advanced Melax technology if needed.

-The Melax Technologies NLP product line:
+The Melax Tech NLP Product Line:

 What our Clients say...

 Ciitizen's goal is to empower seven billion citizens across the planet with all of their health data.
 LANN gives us the ability to rapidly scale our annotation efforts across our clinical NLP models by providing a comprehensive and easy-to-use interface both for the data scientists and subject matter experts.
 Ciitizen was impressed by Melax Tech’s hands-on team of bioinformaticians and the support we received to achieve our goals.
 We value Melax Tech's cooperation in building the next generation of toolsets.

 - Tom Corcoran, Data Scientist, Machine Learning Engineer